Moving Nairobi? Living in Kenya?

 Setup an Offshore Bank Account

-The term ‘Offshore’ often attracts negative connotations, commonly portrayed as a dark and deceitful world where the super-wealthy hide their yachts and fortunes.
-This depiction is however inaccurate, and is akin to describing all sports fans as hooligans.
+The term ‘Offshore’ often attracts negative connotations.
+They are commonly portrayed as a dark and deceitful world where the super-wealthy hide their yachts and fortunes.
+This depiction is however inaccurate and is akin to describing all sports fans as hooligans.

 For instance, if you set up a local Kenyan bank account, how are you going to receive your employment or retirement income, set up direct debits and facilitate international transfers without incurring costly fees and volatile Shilling exchange rates?
 Plus you may have to negotiate with frustrating branch opening hours and limited expertise.